 FlatCore-CMS 2.0.9 has a cross-site scripting (XSS) vulnerability in pages.edit.php through meta tags and content sections.

-Meta Tags Handling (XSS via $_POST['page_meta_robots']):
+Meta Tags Handling (XSS via $_POST['page_meta_robots'])

 $page_meta_robots = implode(',', $_POST['page_meta_robots']);

-Input Source: This code takes input from $_POST['page_meta_robots'], which is data sent from a form or request.
+This code takes input from $_POST['page_meta_robots'], which is data sent from a form or request.
 Since $_POST comes directly from the user, an attacker can manipulate it.

-Vulnerability: The implode() function concatenates the values of $_POST['page_meta_robots'] into a comma-separated string without performing any sanitization or escaping.
-If an attacker injects malicious script tags (e.g., "<script>alert('XSS')</script>") into this input field, the concatenated string may later be used directly in the HTML or meta tag, leading to script execution in the user's browser.
+The implode() function concatenates the values of $_POST['page_meta_robots'] into a comma-separated string without any sanitization or escaping.
+If an attacker injects malicious script tags (for example, <script>alert('XSS')</script>) into this input field, the concatenated string may later be used directly in HTML or a meta tag, leading to script execution in the user's browser.

-Example Attack:
+Example Attack

 If an attacker submits $_POST['page_meta_robots'] with the following data: